saralafia/ERI-maps/README.md

 <div style="text-align:center"><img src="figures/LDA-mallet-43-word-clouds.png" alt="project_funding" width="800"/></div>

-**LDA Interpretation:**

-We also produced interfaces for the 8 and 43 topic models using [pyLDAvis](https://nbviewer.jupyter.org/github/bmabey/pyLDAvis/blob/master/notebooks/pyLDAvis_overview.ipynb).
+We produce interfaces to the topic models using [pyLDAvis](https://nbviewer.jupyter.org/github/bmabey/pyLDAvis/blob/master/notebooks/pyLDAvis_overview.ipynb).
 The browser-based tool offers a interactive visualization of topics estimated with LDA.
 The distance between topics (Jensen-Shannon divergence) is computed and multidimensional scaling (principal components) projects the intertopic distances onto two dimensions.
 The size of topics and their distributions, as well as the saliency of terms within each topic and across the entire corpus, are visible.
 As a result, pyLDAvis supports interpretation of: 1) the meaning of each topic; 2) the prevalence of each topic; and 3) the relationship among topics (Sievert and Shirley, 2014).

 *8 topic pyLDAvis:*